Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

 			*Stats focused on defense
 			*Only equipment type that can give defense to both damage types(with exceptions) *Utility
-			*Bottle Courage Bulldozers and Supports can wear *Applications and unique effects
+			*Bottle Courage Bulldozers and Dust Whisperers can wear *Applications and unique effects
 	*Equipment pieces
 		*John B.